Germoe/hit-predictor/reports/project_report.md

 This section describes the various data cleaning and data wrangling methods applied to the Hot 100 and Non-Hits data.

 **Summary Files**
-The results of Hot 100 scraper and Audio Feature endpoint resulted in separate files, as that allowed for partial processing, abrupt shutdowns and intermediate saving.
+The results of the Hot 100 scraper and Audio Feature endpoint resulted in separate files, as that allowed for partial processing, abrupt shutdowns and intermediate saving.
 For analysis purposes and faster processing these files were merged into comprehensive dataframes or actual summary files (e.g. 'data/interim/hot100_songs.csv').

-**Performance Features for Exploratory Data Analysis** The Hot 100 data was very slender, to make the later EDA phase easier, I added a few additional performance metrics to the data:
+**Performance Features for Exploratory Data Analysis** The Hot 100 data was very slender.
+In order to make the later EDA phase easier, I added a few additional performance metrics to the data:

 - reentry - Total number of reentries (NaN was used for titles that have no reentries)
 - streak - Consecutive weeks a song ranked